gershwin-desktop/dev-config/README.md

 The put the contents of the nvim directory where your nvim configs live on your platform.
 On Gershwin it will be `$HOME/.config/nvim`

+What the neovim config will give you

+- Objective C Diagnostics via clangd
+- Formatting via clang-format & clang-tidy (use <leader>f | leader is usually `\`)
+- Code folding is configured but not working yet on Objective C Files (treesitter bug does not recognize ObjC methods)
+- Color scheme (if you don't like Dracula theme it is easy enough to swap out.
+Just check the init.lua file)
+- lazy.vim for plugin management

 ## VSCode

 For VSCode users you need to make sure you have the following extensions installed